jermp/pthash/README.md

 - [*PHOBIC: Perfect Hashing with Optimized Bucket Sizes and Interleaved Coding*](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ESA.2024.69) (ESA 2024).

 **Please, cite these papers if you use PTHash or PHOBIC.**

+### Development note

+The description of PTHash in the SIGIR and TKDE papers uses the `c` parameter to control the number of buckets used during the search.
+You can get a version of the library using the `c` parameter [here](https://github.com/jermp/pthash/releases/tag/v2.0.0) (Release v2).
+The current library
+uses instead a parameter called "lambda", as described in the ESA paper.

 ### Features